tamiespinosa/stock-analysis/README.md

 Steve, a financier, is helping his clients who want to invest in DAQO New Energy Corp (DQ).
 He is wanting to analyze a handful of other green energy stocks to see if there's a better stock to invest in.

-Prior to this analysis a macro was prepared for Steve to run this analysis, yet as part of a faster code will be provided.
+A macro was prepared for Steve to run this analysis, yet as part of this project we offered faster performance in the code.

 ### <a name="purpose"></a>Purpose

 The purpose of this analysis is to determine which would be the best stock to purchase.
-Additionally, the refactored code will be compared to the original code to better understand its benefits and pitfalls.
+Additionally, the refactored code will be compared agaist the original code to better understand its benefits and pitfalls.

 ## <a name="results"></a>Results